QualitativeDataRepository/iqmrnavigator/README.md

 This is a responsive [Jekyll](http://jekyllrb.com) theme based on [Bootstrap 4](http://getbootstrap.com) for conferences.
 It contains

-- multiday program / schedule,
+- multiday schedule / schedule,
 - talk and speaker descriptions,
 - map for directions,
 - realtime live indications during the conference, and